THE MUSEUM of the Creative Process

 The museum's mission is the scientific study of the creative process integrating psychology and morality into the Moral Science

-By examining personal and cultural creativity we learn about the scientific nature of the unconscious as a conflict resolution process and introduce this analysis into the study of creativity rethinking psychology and religions.
-Conflict resolution being defined as morality we call this the Science of Conflict Resolution or the Moral Science.
-This science completes the evolution of religions from mere metaphors of conflict resolution to the accurate understanding of the scientific laws governing the creative process.
-Genesis is a good metaphor of the six-role unconscious creative process as the energetic transformation from chaos as conflict to order as resolutions following the laws of three pendulum oscillations.
+By examining personal and cultural creativity we learn about the scientific nature of the unconscious as a conflict resolution process and introduce this analysis into the study of creativity rethinking psychology.
+We call this analysis the Science of Conflict Resolution or the Moral Science.
+This science completes the evolution of religions from mere metaphors of conflict resolution to the accurate understanding of the scientific laws of the Simple Harmonic Motion, the process unfolding as the dialectic of six emotions and the equilibrial scale governing the creative process proceeding along alternative relational principles.
+Genesis is a good metaphor of the six-role unconscious creative process as the energetic transformation from chaos to order following the laws of three pendulum oscillations.
 The Ten Commandments are a good metaphor of the three equilibrial principles of balancing the trays of a scale.
-The museum's exhibits introduce this order in all samples of creativity.
+The museum's exhibits introduce this scientific order in all samples of creativity.

 The several metaphorical images of the divine, worshiped as the truth, are identified as measurable alternative conflict resolutions.
 They are integrated into the abstractions of the science, unified into the measurable alternative types of solutions of core formulas of science.
 Both psychology and religions as metaphors mislead the public presenting partial truths as the total truth.
 Our challenge is to introduce the underlying science integrating psychology and morality through the scientific analysis of the creative process thus understanding how to optimize conflict resolution at the level of the individual and the level of cultures.